jamesonhohbein/vertex_deployment_4dummies/README.md

 ## Requirements
 - Docker: You need to be working in an environment where docker is accessible.
 - GCP SDK Authentication: You need to be authenticated to make changes to a GCP project via the GCP Python SDK.
 (I recommend running in a Vertex AI workbench notebook!)

+## Important Notes
+- This software is designed for pytorch models only.
+- Depending on the model you use, you will need to make a custom handler to handle the needs of the model.
+The custom_transformer_handler is for the various OPT models that are offered in huggingface.
+- The way you format your input json for inference will be dependent on the code in your handler.

 ## Usage
 Install Package and import functions